|

 judge had permitted conduct prejudicial to her case and was granted a retrial

 which took place in February 1941.
-Arkie testified against her and the jury took
+Arkie testified

-only an hour to convict her.
-Again she heard the death sentence pronounced on
+against her and the jury took only an hour to convict her.
+Again she heard the

-her and again she appealed and won.
-Her third hearing took place in January
+death sentence pronounced on her and again she appealed and won.
+On February 3,

-execution method from hanging to electrocution.
-There was a legal challenge to
+had changed its execution method from hanging to electrocution.
+Her lawyers

-with constitution The state Governor, Sam Jones, let it be known that there
+Supreme Court found that this was in line with constitution.
+The state Governor, Sam Jones, let it be

-would be no reprieve.
+known that there would be no reprieve.

 In the condemned cell.

-While the various court cases
+While the various

 Towards the end she granted an interview to reporters where she tried to